Salva and Bárbara Dundes bet on the customization of furniture at CASACOR SP 2023 – MONDO MODA - Breaking Latest News

 2023 CASACOR São Paulo – Agreste Sofa – Salva Mobiliários @ disclosure

-Inspired by the homonymous text by Carlos Drummond de Andrade, the main concept of the space is well-being and proposes important reflections on the way we see and use our homes, always thinking about filling them with stories, making them truly household.
+Inspired by the homonymous text by Carlos Drummond de Andrade, the space has well-being as its main concept and proposes important reflections on the way we see and use our homes, always thinking about filling it with stories, making it a real home.

-To create the ideal composition, in line with the environment’s proposal, Bárbara customized the piece of furniture using two colors in the finish – in leather – of the sofa, considered one of Salva’s bestsellers and which is inspired by the area between the Zona da Mata and the Brazilian Sertão.
+To create the ideal composition, in line with the proposal of the environment, Bárbara customized the furniture using two colors in the finish – in leather – of the sofa, considered one of Salva’s bestsellers and which is inspired by the area between the Zona da Mata and the Brazilian Sertão.

 2023 CASACOR São Paulo – Agreste Sofa – Salva Mobiliários @ disclosure